John Stewart, Photographer.

 writing a biography which was to be published by them.
 She wanted the 'Richmond Portrait' of

-Charlotte copied as a photograph so an engraving could be made for the frontispiece.
+Charlotte copied as a photograph so that an engraving could be made for the frontispiece.

-relented under pressure from Gaskell's friend, the overbearing Sir James Kay-Shuttleworth.
-Gaskell
+pressure from Gaskell's friend, the overbearing Sir James Kay-Shuttleworth.
+Gaskell was going to

-was going to commission a Manchester photographer to do this but it seems Mr Nicholls didn't trust
+commission a Manchester photographer to do this but it seems Mr Nicholls didn't trust her.
+Instead,

-her.
-Instead, Nicholls arranged (through Smith, Elder & Co.) for John Stewart to carry out
+Nicholls arranged (through Smith, Elder & Co.) for John Stewart to carry out the work.

 In a letter (early Nov 1856) to George Smith, Elizabeth Gaskell writes: